ProfRandom/WMB_OPub/Article_Library/Fictional Planet Survey.md

 It is the sky of a **single-sun desert world**, with two unusually bright companion stars that serve as **night beacons** rather than secondary suns.

 Culturally, this configuration invites metaphor.
 Vulcan astronomers study a sky where their “siblings” B and C are visible but remote — present, but distant, influencing neither life nor climate.
 This is a trinary system **in ontology**, but a **single-sun world in experience**.

+### ► **Brightness**
+- **40 Eridani B:** magnitude ~−7.3
+- **40 Eridani C:** magnitude ~−6.3
+- Both visible in daytime
+- Both cast faint shadows at night
+### ► **Maximum Angular Separation ≈ 5 degrees**
+- Wider than most constellations’ bright-star pairings
+- Easily noticeable by eye
+### ► **Motion**
+- They form a **binary that opens and closes** over 252 years
+- Separation oscillates from 0° → 5° → 0°
+- The whole pattern drifts slowly over millennia
+- They appear as a **fixed sky-feature** to cultural timeframes
+### ► **Cultural Imprint**
+To Vulcans:
+- They are “the Twin Lights”
+- Ever-present, never-setting companions in the firmament
+- Bright enough for early astronomers to map easily
+- Yet astronomically irrelevant: no heat, no seasons, no tides

+Which fits Vulcan philosophy _perfectly_:  Quiet, constant, distant, unchanging…  but undeniably present.

 ---
 # Arrakis